micorix/thunder/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build and next create installer for your OS with Electron guideline.

 ## Further help
-If you have trouble please report issue.
+If you have trouble please report an issue.

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 ## TODO